 We are collaborating and partnering with the P-20 members to provide research best practices presented in our school district to ensure teacher candidates are prepared to teach those concepts when hired in our school system.
 Those subjects and concepts are the following: Science of Reading, Orton Gillingham, College and Career Readiness requirements, and other essential skills and concepts.
 Currently, GCPS students can take English and Math courses taught by Garrett College staff.
-GCPS teachers instruct History and Spanish and some other courses taught virtually.
+GCPS teachers instruct History and Spanish.
+Some other courses are taught virtually by Garrett College staff as well.